markstringer-dti/markstringer-dti.github.io/dti.md

 Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
 If you're lucky they will ask just one question - "When I can I have this?"
 And then, almost certainly, they will follow that up with "Could it do this?
 It would be really nice if also did this."
 This is what you're looking for from working software.
 You're looking for pull.
 You're looking for a way of prioritising the things that the software currently does and the things that the software could do.
 And you want this based on actual value to the users (fruit) rather that superficial appeal to the internal sponsors and funders of a project (flowers).

-Once you've found something that users want that you think you're software can provide, you have moved a long way down the road of shifting a project from impossible, to possible.
+Once you've found something that users want that you think you're software can provide you will have made substantial progress.
+You will have moved a long way down the road of shifting a project from impossible, to possible.
 But by doing that you've also made the problem a lot more complicated.
 By trying to get software out into the real world, you will probably have had people jump out from behind trees.
 They will have told you that you're not allowed to put software out into the real world.
 These people are now on the list of people that you have to please.
 By putting working software in front of users, if you're lucky, you'll have created demand and expectation.
 Now it's obvious to you, you need to satisfy some of these demands and expectations if this project is going to be a success.
 But at the same time.
 What about the people who got this project funded?
 And what about the people who actually funded it?

 All of a sudden, they're not as in control of the project as they were, the project has been let out in to the wild world.
 It isn't just their baby any more.
 People may not act to this well.
 It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
 And that is exactly what you've done.
 This may feel like a very stupid thing to do, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

-What's important as you move through these difficult waters, is to keep in mind the the direction that you need to keep pushing the working software.
-If what you're doing is adding functionality to the software that can then be tested with users, then you're going in the right direction.
+What's important as you move through these difficult waters, is to keep in mind the the direction that you need to be travelling.
+You need to keep pushing the working software in the direction of the real world, real users and real data.
+If what you're doing is adding functionality to the software that can then be tested with users, then good, you're going in the right direction.
 If what you're doing is making the software fit better with non-functional requirements, that's moving in the right direction.
-If what you're doing is moving the software nearer to being live with live data and really being used by real users, then you're moving the software in the right direction.
+If what you're doing is moving the software nearer to live with live data and being used by real users, then you're starting to make this project look possible.

 But you need to be moving forward in all of these directions.
 A little bit at a time, adding bits of functionality, pushing the software as near as you can to live.
 Moving from working with dummy data to working with real data.
-All the time getting feedback from users and stakeholders and dealing with the people who jump out from behind trees and tell you that you can't do what you're doing.
+All the time getting you're getting feedback from users and stakeholders.
+And when people jump out from behind trees and tell you that you can't do what you're doing, you're ready for them.
+Actually you're never ready for the crazy reasons that people will find to stop your software for going live.
+But you're finding out earlier rather than later.

 You need to move carefully along along all of these dimensions.
 Carefully, changing what you do in light of what you find.
 Why?
 Because where you're going isn't a nice wide, paved road.
 It's a swamp.